Azure/iot-hub-device-update/tools/AduCmdlets/README-PowerShell.md

 ## Overview

-PowerShell script module `AduUpdate.psm1` can be used to create an *import manifest* to import an update into Azure Device Update.
+PowerShell script module `AduUpdate.psm1` can be used to create an *import manifest* to import an update into Device Update for IoT Hub.
 It requires PowerShell 5 or later.

 ## Usage